-Dr. Rajendra Prasad Ghat was the northern extension of Dashashwamedh Ghat and in the year 1979 the Ghat was named as Rajendra Prasad Ghat to honor the first president of India.
-Until late nineteenth century the Ghat has a stone statue of horse witnessing the “ten-horse sacrifice” performed by Lord Brahma.
+Dr. Rajendra Prasad Ghat was the northern extension of Dashashwamedh Ghat and in the year 1979, the Ghat was named Rajendra Prasad Ghat to honor the first president of India.
+Until the late nineteenth century, the Ghat has a stone statue of horse witnessing the “ten-horse sacrifice” performed by Lord Brahma.
 Once it was renamed it was made pucca by the Municipal Corporation of Varanasi and the statue of Horse was shifted to Sankat Mochan Temple.

 The Ahilyabai Ghat

 The Ahilyabai Ghat was constructed in the year 1778 honoring the Queen Ahilyabai Holkar of Indore.
 Initially, the Ghat was known as Kevelyagiri Ghat.
 Ahilyabai Holkar contributed to Hinduism by rebuilding the temples and structures destroyed by Muslim Invaders like Kashi Vishwanath Temple.
 She also commissioned the reconstruction of various Ghats of Varanasi and therefore Ahilyabai Ghat was constructed to honor her.

 The Munshi Ghat was named after Sridhara Narayana Munsi who worked as a finance minister in the State of Darbhanga.
 The Ghat was constructed in the year 1912 and it was earlier known as Darbhanga Ghat.
 After the death of Sridhara Narayana Munsi in 1924 it was named as Munshi Ghat to honor him.